Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 Why Mental Health Symptoms Increase During Refeeding

-For many, the eating disorder helped manage:
+For many people, the eating disorder helped manage:

 • Anxiety